thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 Developers focus on business logic because the boring stuff is already solved!
 ## Consistency Enables Everything Else
 Consistency breeds quality and speed.
-It is a force multiplier.
+It multiplies everything else you do.

 **Universal tooling becomes possible.** When every service exposes REST APIs with the same conventions, one API testing framework covers everything.
 One contract testing approach works everywhere.
 One set of security scanners catches issues across the entire org.